Main Page and Map | Links | Contact

 Crowning of Edward III by Froissart

 Edward III came to power at the head of a group of nobles, many of whom had opposed his father.
 When he was crowned in 1327, the barons got the combative king they craved.
 Edward's first military adventure was in Scotland, whose military capability was diminished somewhat by the death of Robert the Bruce in 1329 and the accession of his five-year old son, David.
-Despite being weakened, the Scots succeeded in expelling the English, not a completely unhappy finish for Edward, who had become preoccupied with a war against a far more important foe - France.
+Despite being weakened, the Scots succeeded in expelling the English.
+This was not a completely unhappy finish for Edward, who had become preoccupied with a war against a far more important foe - France.

 Ed III was deeply committed to the chivalric ideals of his age and he depended on a policy of war abroad to keep "busy giddy minds with foreign quarrels."
 Affable, courteous and usually in control of his temper, Edward preferred to settle quarrels with his nobles with conciliation rather than confrontation.
 It was a policy of harmony at home with military adventure abroad.